 Visual Identity by Sóldís Finnbogadóttir

 Some clients tend to underestimate all the work that is needed for each project.
 It’s like they don’t realize how much time is involved in the conceptual and creative process.
 A client once asked me to design a logo, and when I gave the price, they went silent.
-A few days later when I asked him about the project, he told me it was on hold.
-One month later I walked past his company which had a new logo, not designed by me.
+When I asked him about the project a few days later, he told me it was on hold.
+One month later, I walked past his company which had a new logo, not designed by me.
 I felt kinda disrespected because he could’ve easily just been honest with me.